FlorentLM/BeetstreamNext/docs/src/installation.md

 #### docker-compose

-There's a [`docker-compose.yml`](https://github.com/FlorentLM/BeetstreamNext/blob/main/docker-compose.yml) at the repository root equivalent to the `docker run` command above (BeetstreamNext only, built locally from the Dockerfile).
+There's a [`docker-compose.yml`](https://github.com/FlorentLM/BeetstreamNext/blob/main/docker-compose.yml) at the repository root equivalent to the `docker run` command above (BeetstreamNext only, pulling the published image by default).
 Edit the two host paths in it, then:

 ```bash
 docker compose up -d
 ```

+To build locally instead — e.g. to pin `BEETS_VERSION` — comment out the `image:` line and uncomment `build: .`.

 #### Example stack: BeetstreamNext + Betanin